robbiemcmullense/se-web-ui/README.md

     yarn react build
     ```

-**Note :** Except the core library (web-ui), libraries does not nee to be built to work with the demo application.
+**Note :** Except the core library (web-ui), libraries does not need to be built to work with the demo application.

 ## Connect to your project locally